 - Vacuum clean the house frequently and thoroughly with a cleaner fitted with a HEPA filter, and make sure the house is well ventilated

-- Use a cat flap and allow your cat to spend time outdoors, do not confine it to the house
+- Use a cat flap and allow your cat to spend time outdoors, rather than confine it to the house, if that is possible

 - Using air purifiers